saurini/vidora-api-client/README.md

 ## Usage

 There are two main components: the client and the request.
 The client uses the request to fetch data from the API.
-The Vidora API has two main types of requests Behavioral, which POSTs data and Personalization, which GETs data.
+The Vidora API has two main types of requests: Behavioral, which POSTs data and Personalization which GETs data.

 example: